Public information events are excellent ways of informing the public about the Overeaters Anonymous (OA) program of recovery.

 - Check the refreshment tables

-- Retrieve recorded PSAs, if any, from TV and radio stations.
+- Retrieve recorded Public Service Announcements (PSAs), if any, from TV and radio stations.